The Winery Dogs

-The Winery Dogs are an American rock supergroup formed in 2012 by Mike Portnoy, Billy Sheehan and Richie Kotzen.
+The Winery Dogs are an American hard rock supergroup formed in 2012.
+It consists of Mike Portnoy (drums), Billy Sheehan (bass), and Richie Kotzen (vocals and guitar).

 Background

-The idea of the band started out as a project featuring drummer Mike Portnoy and bassist Billy Sheehan, who were aiming to form a power trio rock band with a lead singer/guitarist as the frontman.
+The band was conceived by drummer Mike Portnoy and bassist Billy Sheehan, who were aiming to form a power trio rock band with a lead singer/guitarist as the frontman.
 After an aborted project, tentatively titled "Bad Apple", with guitarist/vocalist John Sykes, talk show host Eddie Trunk heard about it and suggested Richie Kotzen, who had previously played with Sheehan in the band Mr. Big from 1997 to 2002.

 The three musicians got together at Richie Kotzen's studio in Los Angeles and at the end of the jam session, they had a few skeletons of songs that would appear on the debut album.
 After their first album success, they released a live concert DVD called Unleashed in Japan 2013: The Winery Dogs.

 Prior to the Winery Dogs, all three members have had successful careers with other bands.
 Richie Kotzen is known as a former member of bands Poison and Mr. Big, as well as having a consistent solo career with many albums released.
-Billy Sheehan is known for playing with Steve Vai, David Lee Roth, Talas, and Mr. Big.
-Mike Portnoy is known for being the original drummer of bands Dream Theater, Flying Colors, Transatlantic, Neal Morse Band, Sons of Apollo and Adrenaline Mob.
+Billy Sheehan is known for playing with Mr. Big, Steve Vai, David Lee Roth, Talas, and Sons of Apollo.
+Mike Portnoy is known for being the original drummer of Dream Theater, Flying Colors, Transatlantic, Neal Morse Band, Sons of Apollo and Adrenaline Mob.

 When asked about the band's main influences, Mike Portnoy commented that they are working towards a classic rock sound, influenced by Led Zeppelin, Cream, Jimi Hendrix, Grand Funk Railroad, as well as newer artists such as Soundgarden, Alice in Chains, the Black Crowes and Lenny Kravitz.